Nimanui/RegionBasedSaliencyForMedicalApplications/README.md

 I ran out of time to dig in deeper in this area, but generally the next step would be to try to better adjust the regions to actually align with the lungs and see if that is more statistically significant as the paper indicated.
 Further more saliency mapping algorithms could be implemented and all of this could be applied against other deep learning models.

+# HPO Label Alignment
+I was unable to delve into this as it is specific to facial images being identified for genetic syndromes.
+I did look into some potential options for asking a medical professional with some training in reading x-rays to look at some of the x-rays and identify areas of relevance as an alternative to this for this specific application.

+# Tips for Running the Code
+The 40 images I pull out I have included here in the GitHub repo so you should be able to set that up locally.
+You may need to acquire the broader dataset noted in the data section below to set up the CNN which is slightly adjusted in the notebook to apply to the binary task of deciding if a given image shows pneumonia or not.
+However, this code could be theoretically run against any deep learning model that takes a dataloader as input.
+Other than setting up the data, it should be possible to run the Notebook in Google Colab.

 # Data
 Data here is anonymized youth chest xrays gathered for the paper "Application of the AI System for Pneumonia Detection SUing Chest X-Ray Images", please visit here for more details: https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5